wavemaker/docs/learn/how-tos/radioset-filter-list.md

 ## preview the page
 - preview the app.

-- If you select deptId from radioset this will filter and display the employee records in a list whos deptId is lessthanorequalsto selected deptId.
+- When you select the department name from the Radioset, employee records will display in the List below, which are filtered based on the condition set in the [radioset1Change method](#filter-records-from-radioset).

 Sample output when deptId selected as 1